Are Electric Scooters Catching Fire? [And How To Prevent It?]

 • Adhere to the charging times provided in the manufacturer’s instruction manual, especially when you fully charge your e-scooter.

-• Use un-coiled extension leads.
+• Use un-coiled extension leads for charging.

 Take a look at my guide on how to charge your electric scooter for all the detailed steps.